Small Condo Interior Design Singapore (2026): The Complete Guide to Compact Living

 At the same time, Singaporean homeowners have high expectations.
 You want a home that looks like it belongs in a design magazine — without sacrificing practical day-to-day functionality.

 That is why working with a Singapore-based interior designer who understands local condo layouts, HDB-style constraints, and BCA renovation rules is so important.
 The right ID firm will know how to work within your specific unit type and block design.
-10 Smart Interior Design Ideas for Small Condos in Singapore

 1. Use an Open-Plan Layout